Build stronger teachers

 In intellectual preparation, teachers have the time to go deep in the novels, texts, and mathematical problems they will be exploring with their students the next week.

-They master the next week's text or math problem (and generate a love for it), anticipate student misconceptions, and develop the "roadmap of questions" that will guide students to making meaning, without taking away from them the intellectual work.
+They master the next week's texts or math problems (and generate a love for it), anticipate student misconceptions, and develop the "roadmap of questions" that will guide students to making meaning—without taking away from them the intellectual work.

 In student work analysis, teachers look closely at what their students are actually producing.
 Teachers ask themselves, what can the work tell me about my students' conceptions?
 And how should I adjust my course?